Supersymmetric $\mathbb{WCP}^n$, AdS near horizons and orbifolds: Introduction

 Another way to generalise the spindle, which will be the focus of this work, is to observe that like $\mathbb{CP}^1$, $\mathbb{WCP}^1$ is the first entry in a series of geometries.
 Just as $\mathbb{CP}^n$ exist for $n=1,2,...$, so too does $\mathbb{WCP}^n$ which is a space that is topologically $\mathbb{CP}^n$ with $n+1$ orbifold singularities parametrised by $n+1$ weights $(k_1,...k_{n+1})$.
-Indeed $\mathbb{WCP}^2_{[1,1,2]}$ has appeared before in a supergravity context in \cite{Gauntlett:2004zh,Bianchi:2021uhn}, while round $\mathbb{WCP}^2_{[k_1,k_2-k_1,k_2]}$ appeared in \cite{Macpherson:2024frt} as part of an effort to construct marginal deformations of the CFTs dual to Maldacena-Gaiotto geometries \cite{Gaiotto:2009gz} - both of these constructions preserve supersymmetry.
+Indeed un-fibred\footnote{Specifically we refer to a manifold being fibred if it appears as the base of a fibre bundle containing a topologically non-trivial connection.} $\mathbb{WCP}^2_{[1,1,2]}$ and $\mathbb{WCP}^3_{[1,1,1,3]}$ have appeared before in a supergravity context in \cite{Gauntlett:2004zh,Bianchi:2021uhn}, while $\mathbb{WCP}^2_{[k_1,k_2-k_1,k_2]}$ appeared in \cite{Macpherson:2024frt} as part of an effort to construct marginal deformations of the CFTs dual to Maldacena-Gaiotto geometries \cite{Gaiotto:2009gz} - each of these constructions preserve supersymmetry.
 Note that $\mathbb{WCP}^2$ has also appeared in a localisation context in \cite{Mauch:2024uyt}.
 Our aim in this work will be to construct examples of solution in $d=10$ and $d=11$ dimensional supergravity containing orbifolds involving $\mathbb{WCP}^2$ and $\mathbb{WCP}^3$ factors.
 Our method of achieving this is based on the fact $\mathbb{WCP}^n$ can be defined through a weighted circle action on S$^{2n+1}$ such that $\mathbb{WCP}^n=\text{S}^{2n+1}/\text{U}(1)$.
+Specifically one can embed the $(2n+1)-$sphere in $\mathbb{C}^{n+1}$ in terms of coordinates $z_a$ for $a=1,...n+1$ which are contained as $(z_a)^2=1$.
+From this one can define a weighted circle action on $\text{S}^{2n+1}$ as \beq (z_1,~....,~z_{n+1})\to (q^{k_1}z_1,~....,~q^{k_{n+1}}z_{n+1}),~~~~q=e^{i \theta}\in \text{U}(1) \eeq where $l\in\mathbb{Z}$ and $k_a\in \mathbb{N}$ - the quotient $\text{S}^{2n+1}/\text{U}(1)$ then gives rise to $\mathbb{WCP}^n_{[k_1,... k_{n+1}]}$.
+If we fix $k_1=...=k_{n+1}=1$ we recover $\mathbb{CP}^{n}$, but note that unlike this space, $\mathbb{WCP}^n$ is not Kahler-Einstein.
+From this weighted action one can then construct a, generically non free, $\mathbb{Z}_l$ action on the $\text{S}^{2n+1}$ which operates in the same manor as above but for $q= e^{\frac{2\pi i}{l}}$.
 Given this, it is possible to construct non-trivial U(1) orbifold fibrations over $\mathbb{WCP}^n$ by performing some fairly simple operations on odd dimensional spheres, and to establish when such orbifolds preserve supersymmetry.
-Through this analysis it will become apparent that, unlike the spindle, both round $\mathbb{WCP}^2$ and $\mathbb{WCP}^3$ support supersymmetry for certain tunings of their weights, without a gauge field needing to enter the game.
+Through this analysis it will become apparent that, unlike the spindle, both un-fibred $\mathbb{WCP}^2$ and $\mathbb{WCP}^3$ support supersymmetry for certain tunings of their weights, without a gauge field needing to enter the game.